feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "b34d385c-bfc6-432e-92f2-0404e6b60307"
+#> [1] "92d16f3f-27d2-45b7-ad27-c8fe62501185"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer your blue Calvin Klein shirt with a tailored dark or neutral coat, add a
+#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer
-#> scarf that complements both blue and pink, and finish with smart footwear for a
+#> (like gray or navy), add the pink trousers, and finish with dark shoes and a
-#> cohesive winter look.
+#> coordinating scarf for a stylish winter look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "d3ce8014-f884-4ac8-a375-b54fe5811a2b"
+#> [1] "a098c1db-6577-4d5b-bea7-aa75aa0474b2"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
+#> Pair the blue Calvin Klein shirt with a neutral or navy sweater or blazer and a
-#> add a warm coat, then complete the look with complementary accessories and
+#> warm coat, complemented by neutral or dark footwear to balance the pink
-#> footwear suitable for winter.
+#> trousers in winter.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer your blue Calvin Klein shirt with a tailored dark or neutral coat, add a
+#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer
-#> scarf that complements both blue and pink, and finish with smart footwear for a
+#> (like gray or navy), add the pink trousers, and finish with dark shoes and a
-#> cohesive winter look.
+#> coordinating scarf for a stylish winter look.
 ```

 ## Agents Dialog